-In 2018, our focus was to expand the shipping segment, where revenue from the shipping segment stands at 23.7% (2017: 16.8%) of the Group's revenue.
-The Group fell short of the targeted 30% for 2018 due to the change in segmental presentation as mentioned in the section "Our Corporate Profile" in this report and Annual Report page 108.
-With the diversification, revenue contribution concentration on new building and repair of offshore and marine structures and vessels has reduced.
-Revenue from our top customer in the core business during 2018 was 72.0%, a decrease from 91.9% in 2017 from the same top customer.
+In 2019, our focus of expanding the shipping segment continued from 2018, where revenue from the shipping segment stood at 22.8% (2018: 23.7%, 2017: 16.8%) of the Group's revenue.
+With the diversification into the shipping segment, the Group's revenue contribution concentration on new building and repair of offshore and marine structures and vessels has reduced.